maxxiimo/the-front-end-manifesto/chp2-foundation-styles.md

 Foundation Styles
 =================

 HTML and CSS are the rebar of the World Wide Web.
-Equally important to your application as [foundation markup][Chapter 1] are foundation styles.
-We laid out our HTML, now let's square away on CSS.
-To do so we will review some of the options out there in terms of preprocessors, CSS authoring utilities, frameworks and grid systems.
-For our foundation styles we'll implement this chapters [starter CSS][] – developed over the years with a lot of OCD love, then conclude with best practices in stylesheet set up and maintenance.
+In [Chapter 1][] we laid out our HTML, in this chapter we will build a solid CSS foundation, our foundation styles.
+To do so we will review some of the tools out there to help us get the job done.
+For our base styles we will implement this chapters [starter CSS][], and conclude this chapter with an overview of  techniques and best practices in stylesheet set up and maintenance.
 Lets get started.

 Preprocessors
 -------------